Emarosa: 2013–17: Versus, line-up changes and 131

-2018–present: Peach Club, line-up changes and Sting
+2018–24: Peach Club, line-up changes and Sting

 On October 17, 2018, Emarosa announced their fifth studio album, Peach Club, which was released on February 8, 2019, via Hopeless Records.
 The lead single, "Givin' Up", was released on November 16, 2018.
 Another single, "Don't Cry", was released on January 8, 2019.
 Peach Club ventures towards pop, synth-pop, and pop rock elements, further departing from the group's early post-hardcore sound.

 On March 25, 2019, it was announced that Emarosa would embark on the third leg of 'The Midnight World Tour' alongside Set It Off, Broadside, and later Selfish Things.
 They toured across 25 cities in the United States between June and July 2019.
 On November 18, the band released the single "Ready to Love" and its corresponding music video.

 On July 1, 2020, the band were reportedly dropped from their label, Hopeless Records, and by their management, Roc Nation, following allegations of sexual misconduct that surfaced against vocalist, Bradley Walden.
 On August 28, Walden denied the allegations made against him.
 On March 9, 2021, the band announced on social media that they are working on new material for their upcoming sixth studio album.

 On April 27, 2022, the band released their first new single in nearly three years, "Preach", along with a music video.
 It was also revealed that the band had reverted to a duo, now consisting entirely of Walden and White.
 On July 6, the band unveiled a second single, "Attention".
 On September 15, the band released their third single of the year, "Stay", and its corresponding music video.
 At the same time, they officially announced that their sixth studio album, Sting, would be released on January 27, 2023, whilst also revealing the album cover and the track list.
 On November 11, two months before the album release, Emarosa released the fourth and final single "Again".

+In May 2023, the band played an EU/UK tour including a performance at Slam Dunk festival.
+In September–October 2023, Emarosa played "The Halloween Havoc" US Tour.
+In September–October 2024, the band toured "American Deja Vu Tour" celebrating a 10-year anniversary of their album Versus, supported by Val Astaire and Laur Elle.

+2025–present: High Horse Heaven

+On September 4, 2025, Emarosa released the first single "The Edge", along with a music video.
+On October 16, the second single, "Cherry Coke", arrived.
+On December 8, 2025, the third single, "Good Enough", was released.
+The band also announced their seventh studio album, High Horse Heaven, released on April 24, 2026.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.